precice/python-bindings/README.md

 *Be aware that `python3 get-pip.py` might require root privileges.*

 Check your version of pip via `pip3 --version`.
 For version 8.1.1 and 9.0.1 we know that this problem occurs. *Remark:* you get versions 8.1.1 of pip if you use `sudo apt install python3-pip` on Ubuntu 16.04 (pip version 9.0.1 on Ubuntu 18.04)

+### I'm using preCICE < 2.0.0, but there is no matching version of the bindings.
+What can I do?

+If you want to use the old python bindings (released with preCICE version < 2.0.0), please refer to the documentation of the corresponding preCICE version.

 ### Installing the python bindings for Python 2.7.17